Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: The generating function of arrowed monotone triangles

 \section{The generating function of arrowed monotone triangles}

-We point out that there is a close analogy between arrowed monotone triangles and its generating function with respect to a fixed bottom row on one side and semistandard Young tableaux and Schur polynomials on the other side: Recall that Gelfand-Tsetlin patterns are defined as monotone triangles with the condition of the strict increase along rows dropped.
-As demonstrated in Remark~\ref{Flo}, semistandard Young tableaux are in bijective correspondence with Gelfand-Tsetlin patterns.
+We point out that there is a close analogy between arrowed monotone triangles and their generating function with respect to a fixed bottom row on one side and semistandard Young tableaux and Schur polynomials on the other side: Recall that Gelfand--Tsetlin patterns are defined as monotone triangles with the condition of the strict increase along rows dropped.
+As demonstrated in the introduction, semistandard Young tableaux are in bijective correspondence with Gelfand--Tsetlin patterns.
 Schur polynomials are multivariate generating functions of semistandard Young tableaux with respect to the weight